ibm-cloud-docs/watson-assistant/web-chat-develop.md

     For more information, see [Service desk starter kits](/docs/watson-assistant?topic=watson-assistant-web-chat-service-desk-starter-kits).

 ### Managing data
-{: #web-chat-customize-data}
+{: #web-chat-develop-data}

 Managing user identity information {: #user-id}
 :   The web chat associates a user ID with each message it sends to the assistant; this user ID is used for user-based billing and other purposes.
 You can either allow the web chat to generate an anonymous ID for each user, or you can control the user ID yourself.

     Depending on whether you have enabled security for the web chat, you can use either the [`updateUserID`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#updateuserid){: external} instance method or the [`updateIdentityToken`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#updateidentity){: external} method to specify user identity information.

-    For more information about how user identity information is specified and how it is used, see [Managing user identity information](/docs/watson-assistant?topic=watson-assistant-web-chat-customize-userid).
+    For more information about how user identity information is specified and how it is used, see [Managing user identity information](/docs/watson-assistant?topic=watson-assistant-web-chat-develop-userid).

 ### Administration
-{: #web-chat-customize-admin}
+{: #web-chat-develop-admin}

 Securing the web chat {: #secure-web-chat}
 :   To secure the web chat, you can use JSON Web Token (JWT) to authenticate users and encrypt private data.
 For more information, see [Securing the web chat](/docs/watson-assistant?topic=watson-assistant-web-chat-security).